AI-sandbox/gnomix/README.md

 Gnomix can be used in two ways:

-- training a model from scratch using provided training data or
+- training a model from scratch using reference training data or
 - loading a pre-trained Gnomix model (see **Pre-Trained Models** below)

 In both cases the models are used to infer local ancestry for provided query data.